open-contracting/kingfisher-colab/docs/index.rst

 Using Jupyter Notebook
 ^^^^^^^^^^^^^^^^^^^^^^

-If you are using Kingfisher Colab in a Jupyter Notebook (not on Google Colaboratory), you need to:
+If you are using Kingfisher Colab in a Jupyter Notebook (not on Google Colab), you need to:

 #.
 Install the ``google-colab`` package: